Index Several Special Matrices Problems Change Language (Farsi) Source

 Diagonal Matrix

-A special type of square matrix where all entries above and below the main diagonal are zero.
+A special type of square matrix where all entries above and below its main diagonal are zero.

 \(\begin{equation*} A = \begin{bmatrix} 9 & 0 & 0 \\ 0 & -4 & 0 \\ 0 & 0 & -1 \end{bmatrix} \end{equation*}\)